jmpre28/user-text-editor/README.md

 # user-text-editor

 This is a text editor that runs in the browser.
-Th app will be a single-page application that meets the PWA criteria.
+This app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline, and can be installed as a standalone app.
 This application has been deployed via Railway!